Mobile App Download and Usage Statistics (2020)

 You probably assumed that younger generations spend more time using mobile apps than people who are older.
 If so, that assumption was correct.

 However, that doesn’t mean you can’t target other age groups.
-As you can see from the graph, people between the ages of 45-54 spend two hours per day using mobile apps.
-That’s just 36 minutes less than people in the 25-34 age range.
+As you can see from the graph, people between the ages of 45-54 spend about 1 hour and 15 minutes per day using mobile apps.
+That’s just 27 minutes less than people in the 25-34 age range.

-Even mobile users over the age of 65 spend 1 hour and 36 minutes using mobile apps every day.
+Even mobile users over the age of 65 spend close to an hour mobile apps every day.

 Mobile App Usage by Device